This page is continually improving.

 WATER

-We are lucky here in the SF Bay Area, we have extremely pure water that contains the right chemical levels to produce excellent beer without major intervention, sometimes with water right out of the tap.
+In the SF Bay Area, we have extremely pure water.
+We can often just use water right out of the tap.

 MALT

-Malt's sole purpose is to provide simple sugars for the yeast to ferment into alcohol.
-It also imparts color and body.
+MALT has one purpose - to provide simple sugars for the yeast to ferment into alcohol.
+Malt also provides color and body.

 HOPS

-Hops added in the first 30+ mins of the boil are for bittering since more hop oils will be dissolved into the beer.
-Whereas, hops added in the last 0-15 mins are about aroma, since the oils do not dissolve, but remain more pungent.
+Hops added in the first 30+ minutes of the boil are for bittering since more hop oils dissolve into the beer.
+Hops added in the last 0-15 minutes are for aroma since oils do not dissolve but keep their smell.
+Adding more hops after the boil and for longer periods increases acidity - why IPAs are acidy.

-Note: Hops are in the same family as the marijuana plant.
+Did you know that hops are in the same plant family as marijuana?

 YEAST

+YEAST does 95% of the work.
 During fermentation, yeast consumes the malt-derived sugars and metabolizes them into CO2 and alcohol.
-The alcohol is trapped in the fermenting solution (aka beer), whereas the CO2 is allowed to vent off through an airlock.
+Alcohol is trapped in the fermenting solution (aka beer), while the CO2 is vented off through an airlock.

-Yeast comes in many different names and varieties, but only two types:
+Yeast comes in many different names & varieties, but only two types:

 -